thibalte/Presto/README.md

 Presto is a simple open-source rolling plotter.

-This device was part of my diploma graduation project, this is the basic frame I used to develop a specific online-connected printing device.
+This device was part of my diploma graduation project, this is the frame that I used to develop a modified, continuous-feed 4-color plotter.

 See a modified version of the frame here : https://vimeo.com/45618302.